 Share your love

-Check What Service is Listening on a Specific Port on Linux
+Check Service Listening Port on Linux with 3 Easy Methods

 A service is said to be “listening” on a port when it is binding to a port/protocol/IP address combination in order to wait for requests from clients of the service.
-Upon receipt of the request, it establishes a one-to-one server-client dialog using the same port number.
+Upon receipt of the request, a one-to-one server-client dialog using the same port number is established.

-Steps To Check or Find What Service or Program is Listening on a Specific TCP Port on Linux
+Steps To Check What Service is Listening on a Specific Port on Linux

 lsof command stands for List Of Open Files.
 This command provides a list of files that are opened.
-Basically, it gives the information to find out the files which are opened by which process.
+It gives the information to find out which files are opened by which process.

-To see IPv4 Ports, you can use the command below:
+To see IPv4 Service Listening Port, you can use the command below:

 lsof -Pnl +M -i4